ryanczm/Analytic-Musings/notes/fa/fa.md

 ### The Discretionary Angle  - Open Problems

 * **The Player/Transfer Problem**
     * Key Idea - A team brings in some players in a window.
 They perform really well, adapt really well.
 A team brings in some players, they flop.
 How do we quantify this?
-Scrape forum/reddit/scouting opinions on the player and turn into a sentiment score?c
+Scrape forum/reddit/scouting opinions on the player and turn into a sentiment score?
-    * A big summer window but all flopping, see Liverpool 25/26 in Slot's second season.
-They replaced both fullbacks with Kerkez and Frimpong, lost Diaz, lost Darwin, replaced with Isak, Ekitike, Wirtz and didn't really kick on.
-    * Worth having a transfer list history?
+    * Example - Kvara signed in Jan 24/25 for PSG for 70m euros.
+He then made a HUGE impact in PSG for 24/25 and 25/26 CL runs, responsible for their CL dominance.
+    * Example - Wirtz signed in July for 25/26 for Liverpool for 120m euros.
+He then played a HUGE role in flopping (Flopian Wirtz as they call him) and is a reason why Liverpool sucked in 25/26.
+He couldn't cut it.
 * **The Manager Problem**
-    * We know certain managers have skill or alpha.
+    * Key Idea - We know certain managers have skill or alpha.
 They build legacies, they outperform.
 How can we quantify this, especially if they have limited track records?
+    * Example - Carrick signing January to replace a flopping Amorim.
+They then finish top 4 after Amorim choking.

 ## Research Directions